Middle School TOC hosted by UK

 put me on the email chain: danbann55 at gmail

---do not ask me to vote for any argument that promotes sedition
+--won't vote for any argument that promotes sedition

 neg Ks need to have links to the plan OR invest heavily in framework arguments that make me think differently -- BUT, I will say that in an evenly debated round, I haven't heard a persuasive reason why i should disregard the plan yet.